 Next to the house is a striking doocot with a saddleback roof.
 The doocot is not usually open but can be visited by prior arrangement.

 The gardens are a haven for colourful and scented flowers, with mixed borders planted with perennials and shrubs.
 Come in the summer and you can enjoy the scent of clematis mingling with philadelphus and lavender.
-There are over 150 varieties of roses at Malleny, including a National Collection of 19th century shrub roses.
+There are over 150 varieties of roses at Malleny, including a National Collection of 19th-century shrub roses.

-Perhaps the most famous feature at Malleny are four large yew trees known as The Four Evangelists.
+Perhaps the most famous feature at Malleny is four large yew trees known as The Four Evangelists.
 They are so large that a special hydraulic lift has to be used for clipping the tops of the trees, an operation carried out in alternate years.
 Also in the gardens are a pair of Victorian glasshouses, an organic vegetable garden and an herb garden laid out in geometric style.